moscajs/aedes/README.md

 ### Sponsors

-Become a sponsor to get your logo on our README on Github.
+Become a sponsor to get your logo on our README on Github

 [![Sponsor](https://opencollective.com/aedes/sponsors.svg)](https://opencollective.com/aedes#sponsor)

 ## License